NoahKr/PepperWallow/README.md

 1. Clone the project
 2. Navigate to the directory
 3. Open it in a command line utility (I personally use powershell)
+4. execute `npm install` to install the dependencies.
-4. execute `npm run install` and answer the prompts.
+4. execute `npm run pep-install` and answer the prompts.
 5. Profit!

 # Usage